turbot/steampipe-plugin-mastodon/docs/tables/mastodon_follower.md

 # Table: mastodon_follower

-Represents a follower of a user of Mastodon.
+Represents a follower of an account.

 ## Examples